dapr-sandbox/generator-dapr/README.md

 1. **Developers with cloud-native experience**: For developers with experience using containers and Kubernetes, this generator aims to make it easier to minimize the time spent searching for manifests (e.g. Redis, Kafka), building Dockerfiles, and exercising dapr features.

 2. **Developers without cloud-native experience**: For developers without experience using containers and Kubernetes, this generator aims to make it easy to build a self-hosted dapr application.
-The generator also offers tooling and docs (e.g. makefiles, readmes) to hand-hold the developer through containerizing their microservices and deploying them to Kubernetes if they so choose.
+The generator also offers tooling and docs (e.g. makefiles, Dockerfiles, readmes) to hand-hold the developer through containerizing their microservices and deploying them to Kubernetes if they so choose.

 ## Who should not use this?
 Power users of dapr, along with app architects, who seek substantial customization of their application infrastructure should probably not use this generator, as it offers a generic application that won't satisfy highly-specific needs.